 - Incorporate previous drilling campaigns (2020, 2021 and 2022) in addition to the most recently completed drilling campaign during the winter of 2023.
-All campaigns focused on expansion and definition drilling of historical resources to convert the maximum amount of the Mineral Resources to the Indicated category in order to be incorporated into the feasibility study. - This drilling will be incorporated into an updated MRE that will be completed concurrently along with the Pine Point Project's Feasibility Study, expected to be initiated in the summer of 2024. - A renewed focus on the EA process and permitting commenced in 2023 and discussions are underway to establish the framework of IBA agreements following the Joint Venture with Appian.
+All campaigns focused on expansion and definition drilling of historical resources to convert the maximum amount of the Mineral Resources to the Indicated category in order to be incorporated into the feasibility study. - This drilling was incorporated into the 2024 Pine Point MRE, completed in Q2-2024 and will form the resource base for the Pine Point Project's Feasibility Study which was initiated in Q3-2024. - A renewed focus on the EA process and permitting commenced in 2023 and discussions are underway to establish the framework of IBA agreements following the Joint Venture with Appian.

-Subsequent to signing the option agreement with Glencore on the Gaspé Copper Project, the Company released the Initial MRE for the Mount Copper deposit.
-This was the Company's first step in its comprehensive strategy to fully evaluate all potentially economic copper deposits remaining within this past-producing porphyry copper/skarn stockwork complex.
+Subsequent to signing the option agreement with Glencore on the Gaspé Copper Project, the Company released the Initial MRE for the Mount Copper deposit which was the Company's first step in its comprehensive strategy to fully evaluate all potentially economic copper deposits remaining within this past-producing porphyry copper/skarn stockwork complex.
 The Company completed the 2022 summer drill program to upgrade the Mineral Resource Estimate to the Measured & Indicated categories to use in an eventual Feasibility Study.
-The Company anticipates issuing an updated, NI 43-101 compliant, pit-constrained Mineral Resource Estimate for the Mount Copper deposit in Q2-2024 and intends to launch a PEA in Q3-2024 on the Mount Copper deposit to rapidly develop this asset.
+The Company announced an updated, NI 43-101 compliant, pit-constrained Mineral Resource Estimate for the Mount Copper deposit in November 2024.
+The overall resource increased dramatically as a result of new geological modelling and extending the modelled Whittle pit boundaries towards Needle Mountain to the south.
+As such a minimum 70,000 m drill program is now planned for 2025, with the objective of converting the bulk of the current Inferred resource to Indicated category.
+Given this new resource milestone, Management elected to defer the PEA, originally slated for release in Q1-2025, to a later date until the additional new drilling is completed.
+Ongoing studies will focus on a larger-scale mine plan and relocation of the mill complex away from the current site.

-Related Party Transactions, not already disclosed
+Related Party Transactions

 Related party transactions, not otherwise disclosed, are summarized below.
 Key management includes directors and officers of the Company.
-The compensation paid or payable to key management for employee services is presented below for the years ended December 31, 2023 and 2022:
+The compensation paid or payable to key management for employee services for the three-month and six-month periods ended June 30, 2024 and 2023 are: